wp-plugins/simple-custom-website-data/trunk/readme.txt

 e.g.

-1. Upload `custom-website-data` to the `/wp-content/plugins/` directory or upload the .zip to in your Wordpress admin area.
+1. Upload `simple-custom-website-data` to the `/wp-content/plugins/` directory or upload the .zip to in your Wordpress admin area.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the "Custom Data" tab in your admin menu